ravaldhruv07/Kube101/resources/exercises/Exercise1.md

 ## Objective

-The purpose of this exercise is to gain hands-on experience in creating a simple ConfigMap, Pod, and a NodePort service in Kubernetes.
+The purpose of this exercise is to gain hands-on experience in creating a simple Pod and a NodePort service to schedule your workload in Kubernetes.

 ### Step 1: Create an Nginx Pod